PatrykSpierewka/Stroke-Classification/README.md

 # Stroke-Classification
 Supervised learning used for stroke classification based on data from: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset
+The dataset contained information about various patient features, such as age, gender, marital status, occupation, glucose level, BMI (Body Mass Index), smoking status, and more.
+These features were used to predict the likelihood of a stroke occurrence.

 Classification carried out using the following methods:
 - KNN (K-nearest-neighbours)